HanaSoph/departures-board/README.md

 - Table ordering:

-  - Sorting is applied immediately on data fetch (App.vue) to keep the API module purely responsible for returning data.
-  - Even though the data return ordered by scheduledDepartureTime, I added this sort in to cover in case the data comes back unordered.
+  - Sorting is applied immediately on data fetch (App.vue) to keep the API module purely responsible for returning data (despite the data returns ordered by scheduledDepartureTime, I added this sort in to cover in case the data comes back unordered.)

 - Edit Flight Status Form: